The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Before the crash (early 2008), gold rose strongly to approximately $1,011 per ounce by March 2008 — then, counterintuitively, it fell.
 Between March and October 2008, gold dropped from $1,000 to around $700 — a 30% decline during the peak of the crisis.

 ⚡ Why Gold Fell During the 2008 Crisis Peak During a liquidity crisis, cash is king above all else.
 Banks collapsing overnight needed dollars urgently.
 They sold whatever they could — including gold — to raise emergency cash.
 Gold fell not because it lost long-term value, but because desperate institutional sellers flooded the market simultaneously.
-This is the key pattern to remember: in the first weeks of a crisis, gold can fall.
+In the first weeks of a crisis, gold can fall.
 After the crisis, it typically soars.

 2008–2011 (post-crisis)+170% ($700 → $1,900)Recovery from lowsQE, low rates, dollar weakness